jawadashraf1/gamificationframework---iOS/README.md

 How to make library work with Actions:

 	•	Go to admin site and add an Action. http://teensystudios.com/gamification/admin/login
-	•	Check for its button_tag parameter after adding an action.
+	•	Check for its Action Identifier after adding an action.
-	•	In iOS application, set the button tag with the value in button_tag parameter.
+	•	In iOS application, write the Button Action Method with the name of Action Identifier.
+	•	In this method, call the method [[PSPointSystemAction sharedAction] performActionToLog].
-	•	Change the class of button from UIButton to GHActionButton.
-Thats All.
+	•	Thats All.

+Example:
+-(void)EXERCISE_ACTION{
+    [[PSPointSystemAction sharedAction] performActionToLog];
+}

 Get user earned Badges: